Sexism in the City: Women in Law

 Women in Law: The Reality of Sexism

 Paul Philip, the SRA’s chief executive, said: “There should not be any barriers stopping the best people – whatever their background – thriving in law.”
-Evidently women can survive, just as equally as men, the triumphs and trials of the legal profession.
+The numbers show that women do indeed have what it takes to succeed in the field – with 2021 being the fifth year in a row with women leading in terms of law admissions.
 So why are they not permitted to thrive?

-According to the Student Guide’s 2014 Gender Diversity Survey, in the average UK commercial law firm women comprise just 24% of the partnership.
+According to the SRA’s 2021 Diversity Survey, in the average UK commercial law firm women only make up 35% of partners.
 Furthermore, there have numerous incidents of discrimination reported in the workplace:

 Loading